nginxinc/nginx-amplify-doc/amplify-faq.md

     hostname = myhostname1
 ```

-Hostname should be something real — the following aren't valid hostnames:
+The hostname should be something real—the following aren't valid hostnames:

  * localhost
  * localhost.localdomain